trwiley/trinomial-split/docs/functionality.md

-## TrinomialLookup

-The constructor of TrinomialLookup makes an instance of TrinomialSplit.
-More to be added in the future.

-## read_json
+## trinomiallookup

-Simple script that loads in the state (and eventually county) JSON files.
-This functionality was implemented a separate from TrinomialLookup so that a new instance of the state and county lookup would not be created everytime a new lookup object is made.
+Script that reads in JSON files containing state data and contains functions for returning the state and county of a trinomial by passing in its elements.